 Cracks or gaps can form around your windows, so after you’ve located the leak, use caulk and weatherstripping around the area to keep warm air in and cool air out!

 As with your windows, once you’ve identified the source of the leak, proceed to use caulking or weatherstripping on the sides and top.
 For the bottom of the door, replace the thresholds with ones that have a pliable sealing.

 3. Electrical Outlets

 Most homeowners don’t think of their electrical outlets as being a big source of air leaks, but they are, in fact, quite common.
 The same rules apply when sealing these leaks.
 Caulking and weatherstripping will help.
-You can also install foam gaskets behind outlet and switch-plates on your walls.
+You can also install foam gaskets behind the outlet and switch plates on your walls.

 5. Large Gaps

-If you are the resident of an older home, your baseboards may have large cracks due to age.
-Use a foam sealant on any larger gaps in your home, this will save time, energy and money, and ensure that your getting the most bang for your buck!
+If you are a resident of an older home, your baseboards may have large cracks due to age.
+Use a foam sealant on any larger gaps in your home; this will save time, energy, and money and ensure that you are getting the most bang for your buck!